austinbillings/zaq/README.md

 # `zaq`

-Did we need another Node-based logging utility?
+Did we need another NodeJS logging utility?
 I dunno.
 Did we get one? *Yeah.*

 Have you met `zaq`?
 He's all about practicality and style.
 What are you doing? *Shake his hand!*